THE OMBUDSMAN

 Filing a Grievance

 A grievance is an expression of dissatisfaction by a beneficiary about any matter other than an Adverse Benefit Determination.
-Grievances may include, but are not limited to, the quality of care or services provided, aspects of interpersonal relationships such as rudeness of a provider or beneficiary, etc. A grievance can also be filed pertaining to an extension of time proposed by MCCMH to make an authorization decision.
-When you file a grievance with the Ombudsman, MCCMH must acknowledge your concern in writing and must work with you to resolve it within 90 days.
+Grievances may include, but are not limited to, the quality of care or services provided, aspects of interpersonal relationships such as the rudeness of a provider or beneficiary, etc. A grievance can also be filed about an extension of time proposed by MCCMH to make an authorization decision.
+When you file a grievance with the Ombudsman, MCCMH must acknowledge your concern in writing and work with you to resolve it within 90 days.

 A grievance must be filed in writing or verbally to the Ombudsman.